Is your business ready to go global? We’re here to help.

-3 Trends Retailers Can Capitalize On This Holiday Season
+How To Tap 3 Key E-Commerce Trends This Holiday Season

-A string of shopping festivals and gift-buying season in full flow means one thing: the busiest time of the year for e-commerce businesses.
+A string of shopping festivals and gift-buying season in full flow can only mean one thing: the busiest time of the year for Asia’s e-commerce businesses.

 1. E-commerce 3.0: winning through immersive experiences

-E-commerce 1.0 was all about building a website and product catalog for people to purchase.
-E-commerce 2.0 centered on building omni-channel retail and understanding more about customer buying patterns through data analytics.
+E-commerce 1.0 was all about building a website and cataloguing for people to purchase.
+E-commerce 2.0 focused on building omni-channel retail and understanding more about customer buying patterns through data analytics.

-Now we’re living in an era of e-commerce 3.0, which applies approaches like livestreaming and augmented or virtual reality to create immersive customer experiences.
+We’ve now entered the era of e-commerce 3.0, which integrates livestreaming and augmented or virtual reality to create immersive customer experiences.
 The goal?
 Better brand and product understanding and better service to those browsing online.

 China has long been the global trendsetter in the e-commerce field and it’s fair to say what happens here typically defines the way forward.
-With more than 638 million Chinese engaging with livestreams and shopping online, livestream platforms are now a critical engine driving e-commerce growth.
-In this year’s Singles Day sale, one of China’s top live streamers sold a staggering US$2.9 billion worth of goods on the first day of presales, doubling his sales record for the previous year and attracting more than 450 million views.
+With more than 765 million Chinese engaging with livestreams and shopping online, livestream platforms are now a critical engine driving e-commerce growth.

 2. Dig deeper: Consider subscription models

-Shopping online may have lowered the barrier to making a transaction but engaging with your customers so they keep coming back for more can be tricky.
+E-commerce may have lowered the barrier to making a transaction, but making sure your customers come back for more can be tricky.
 Consumers are inundated with a sea of product information every day.
-A simple search of ‘camera’ on a leading online retail platform yields 70,000 results, and let’s not forget the programmatic advertising that consumers are exposed to once the search occurs.
+A simple search for ‘camera’ on a leading online retail platform yields 70,000 results, and let’s not forget the programmatic advertising that consumers are exposed to once the search occurs.
 In short, consumers are easily distracted.

-Subscription models can help increase customer retention as well as bring in a steady - typically monthly - stream of income for the leaner periods when new customers are hard to come by.
+Subscription models can help increase customer retention while bringing in a repeat stream of income for the leaner periods when new customers are hard to come by.
 E-commerce businesses across the region are already capitalizing on this trend.
 Just look at the popularity of monthly wine hampers in Australia, beauty boxes in Korea, and premium fruit baskets in Japan.

 In the old days, e-shoppers’ focus sat squarely on price.
 But in today's on-demand economy, where instant gratification means the world to consumers, personalized delivery services count.
 When and where the product should arrive and whether it can be collected from a convenient drop-off point are critical to driving sales.